Skip to content

 • Registration within 24 hours - automatic in hotels; your job in private stays.
 Keep the white card.

-• ETIAS only matters if you route through an EU/Schengen airport (e.g. Dubrovnik) once it launches in late 2026 - not for Montenegro itself.
+• ETIAS only if you route through an EU/Schengen airport (e.g. Dubrovnik) once it launches - not for Montenegro itself.
+Land-border biometrics: EES guide.

 • Insurance: not required, but strongly recommended.

-Sources: Government of Montenegro - visas and entry requirements (gov.me); UK Foreign, Commonwealth & Development Office travel advice for Montenegro (gov.uk); US Department of State country information for Montenegro (travel.state.gov); European Union official ETIAS portal (travel-europe.europa.eu) and European Commission (home-affairs.ec.europa.eu), 2026.
-Entry rules change - confirm the current requirements with these official sources before booking or travelling.
+Sources checked 7 August 2026: Government of Montenegro visas (gov.me/en/article/visas); gov.me Russia and Belarus visa-regime pages (visa-free until 31 October 2026); UK FCDO entry requirements for Montenegro (gov.uk); US Department of State country information for Montenegro (travel.state.gov); EU ETIAS portal (travel-europe.europa.eu).
+Entry rules change - confirm with these official sources before booking or travelling.